 Never underestimate the amount of time it takes to accurately complete a multilingual content marketing project.
 We know from experience that this certainly isn’t a one-person job.

 It’s important to always stay on top of the project.
-Our solution has been to devise shared, web-based production trackers that allow the team to see at a glance what stage each article is at in each language.
+This can range from professional project management software to creating in-house trackers that are shared among a team, allowing them to see at a glance what stage each article is at in each language.

-A quick scan of the tracker means anyone should be able to see which translators are running late, which articles have been sent to the client for checking, which markets are being tardy with feedback, and how close each edition or web article is to completion.
-It's also a great way of maintaining communication between the editorial and design teams, with real-time updates to the tracker circumventing a need for constant back and forth via email.
+A quick scan of the tracker means anyone should be able to see which translators have returned work, which articles have been sent to the client for checking, which markets have returned feedback, and how close each edition or web article is to completion.
+It’s also a great way of maintaining communication between internal teams, with real-time updates to the tracker circumventing a need for constant back and forth via email.

-Using online proofing and project management tools has revolutionised the way we work.
-Clients simply make their corrections collaboratively online.
-They don’t need to download any software, and I get automatic notifications whenever a proof is corrected and the changes are ready to be implemented.
+Using online proofing and project management tools is a must.
+Clients around the world simply make their corrections collaboratively online.
+They don’t need to download any software and you receive notifications whenever a proof is corrected and the changes are ready to be implemented.

 Following these tips helps to iron out any procedural difficulties when creating multilingual digital and print content, so you can reach your global audience with ease.